spryker/spryker-docs/docs/scos/dev/front-end-development/202212.0/oryx/reactivity/signals.md

 You can initialize signals with options to adjust their behavior:

 - `equal`: allows for a custom equality function between two consecutive signal values.
 By default, strict comparison is used.
-Implementing your own function gives control over when a signal update the component.
+Implementing your own function gives you control over when a signal updates the component.
 It can be beneficial to avoid unnecessary updates to the components when new and old values are practically identical.

 - `initialValue`: this option is used when creating a signal from an observable.
 It sets the first value of the signal, so you don't have to wait for the observable to give a value.